How to Encourage Upward Feedback

 1) Help managers see the value in upward feedback

 Feedback can be uncomfortable for everyone.
 While direct reports are getting more comfortable with receiving feedback from their managers, many of them still have concerns about providing feedback, particularly to their boss.
 In order for upward feedback to be accepted by all employees, management needs to get on board.
 They need to understand the value and the benefits of upward feedback.
-Proper feedback training can help make make providing and receiving feedback more comfortable for everyone (see more details in point #2).
+Proper feedback training can help make the feedback process more comfortable for everyone (see more details in point #2).

-Managers should also not be afraid to ask for feedback.
+Managers should also be encouraged to ask for feedback.
 One idea is to end 1-on-1 sessions by asking questions to the direct report.
 Some examples include: